MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 3. Now understands ipv4 cidr prefixes so pools can be defined in x.x.x.x/xx notation.

+4. Now has a work around fix for adjusting unsuspend date.

 # Introdution

 This is a REST PHP script aimed at integrating the Ubiquiti UISP/UCRM billing